Loki-Astari/geeky-nextjs/content/posts/MemoryResizing.md

 <ThorMath content="1 + r^n (r^2 - r - 1) &gt;= 0" />

-This is were my maths broke down.
+This is where my maths broke down.
 So after talking to some smart people.
 They noticed that:

 <ThorMath content="\sqrt&#123;(r^2 - r - 1)&#125; . when . r = \Phi" />

 We find that the first root of the equation is 1.
-The second root of the equation depends on `n`, as `n` tends to `infinity` the other root tends towards `Phi`.
-From this we can infer the following:
+The second root of the equation depends on `n`, as `n` tends to `infinity`, and the other root tends towards `Phi`.
+From this, we can infer the following:

 <ThorMath content="1 < r < = \Phi" />
 </MathJaxContext>

-Thus if `r` remains in the above range then the above theory holds.
+Thus, if `r` remains in the above range, then the theory holds.